bigdawgbank/ie-bank/docs/CloudArchitect.md

 - **Rollback Mechanisms**: In case of deployment failures, the infrastructure can be rolled back to the previous stable state using the versioned Bicep templates and GitHub Actions workflows.
 - **Disaster Recovery**: Regular backups and point-in-time restore capabilities are implemented for critical resources such as the PostgreSQL database to ensure data integrity and availability in case of failures.

-By following this infrastructure release strategy, the BigDawgBank application ensures a structured and secure deployment process, minimizing the risk of errors and ensuring that only thoroughly tested infrastructure changes reach the production environment.
+By following this release strategy, the BigDawgBank application ensures a structured and secure deployment process, minimizing the risk of errors and ensuring that only thoroughly tested infrastructure changes reach the production environment.
 This strategy also aligns with GitHub Security best practices by preventing direct pushes to the `main` branch and enforcing code reviews through pull requests.

 ---